-FACT: Pipelines are the safest way of transporting large quantities of crude oil and natural gas over land.
+FACT: Pipelines are a safe and environmentally sound way of transporting large quantities of crude oil and natural gas over land.

 Transmission pipelines in Canada operate with a 99.999% safety record, and incidents on pipelines are rare relative to other modes of transportation.

 MYTH: Oil sands crude is more corrosive than other types of crudes and can cause damage to pipelines.

 FACT: Pipelines transporting oil sands crude (diluted bitumen) are not at any greater risk of corrosion than pipelines carrying other types of petroleum products, such as conventional crude.

 There is virtually no difference between oil sands crude and conventional crude oil.
 Our industry has been safely transporting diluted bitumen in pipelines for more than 30 years and conventional crude for more than 60 years.

 MYTH: Diluted bitumen from the oil sands is harder to clean up if it spills from a pipeline.

 FACT: In the event that diluted bitumen was to spill, the procedures for cleaning up the spill would be similar to cleaning up a conventional crude oil spill.

 Environmental and site-specific conditions will determine the type of procedures and equipment used during the clean-up.